nixztez/Arch-Install/README.md

 ```

 ## Installing vim
 You may want to use nano if you haven't used vim before, nonetheless it is great to learn.
+If planning on using **gvim**, install that package instead as it conflicts with **vim**.
+This is not a problem since **gvim** also provides the terminal variant.
 ```
 pacman -S vim
 ```